PDF is committed to using your funds efficiently to support our mission. To see how your funds are spent, visit our financial information page.

 After Mr. Black died in 1983, his widow Page Morton Black, took on the role of Chairman, continuing her husband's tradition of service to the Parkinson's community for over 30 years until her resignation in 2012.
 She served as Chairman Emeritus until her death in July 2013.

 PDF has, over time, expanded the scope of its activities to a nationwide basis.
 In 1999, the organization completed a merger with the United Parkinson Foundation, a Chicago-based Parkinson's organization.
 The main office remains in New York City.

 Read more about PDF's operations, financials and history, by downloading our report, The PDF Story 1957 - 2007: Fifty Years of Leadership and Commitment to the Parkinson's Disease Community.
 To order a print copy, call PDF at (800) 457-6676 or email your request to firstname.lastname@example.org.

-PDF recently announced a new partnership with Chock full 'o Nuts - the company founded by Mr. Black - to raise awareness of Parkinson's.
+Over the years, PDF has also worked with Chock full 'o Nuts - the company founded by Mr. Black - to raise awareness of Parkinson's.